vacp2p/vac.dev/research/2022-11-02-building-privacy-protecting-infrastructure.md

 tradition of trust-minimization, we can prove statement while revealing the absolute minimum information necessary.
 This fits the definition of privacy, the power to selectively reveal yourself, perfectly.
-I'm sure I don't need to tell anyone in this room but this is truly revolutionary.
+I'm sure I don't need to tell anyone reading this but this is truly revolutionary.
 The technology is advancing extremely fast and often it is our imagination that is the limit.

 ![Zero knowledge](/img/building_private_infra_zk.png)